-Illegal Search Engines is what you’re here for, and let me start by saying that they aren’t as bad as they sound.
+Illegal Search Engines are what you’re here for, and let me start by saying that they aren’t as bad as they sound.

-Or, these may be search engines which do not track you or invade your privacy, and quite frankly do not care if you use them to get to the other side of the law (although I’ll strictly advise against it).
+Or, these may be search engines that do not track you or invade your privacy and quite frankly do not care if you use them to get to the other side of the law (although I’ll strictly advise against it).

-In simpler terms these are just better Search Engine than Google, better in the sense that they may display better, hidden, or exclusive results such as .onion links or they may grant you the privacy and anonymity that Google strips you off.
+In simpler terms these are just better Search Engines than Google, better in the sense that they may display better, hidden, or exclusive results such as .onion links or they may grant you the privacy and anonymity that Google strips you of.

 11 Best Illegal Search Engines to Browse the DarkNet.

 Note that, using these Search Engines isn’t “illegal” by itself, although using the search engine, landing on an illegal deep web marketplace, and then buying something or getting involved with anything illegal totally is illegal, even on the deep web!

 Let’s teleport you to the land of Illegal Search Engines then?